Edwin Jackson (American football): Indianapolis Colts

-On December 8, 2015, Jackson was signed to the Colts' practice squad.
+On December 8, 2015, Jackson was signed to the practice squad of the Indianapolis Colts.
 He was released on December 16, 2015 and re-signed on December 22.
 He signed a reserve/future contract with the Colts on January 5, 2016.

 In 2016, Jackson played in all 16 games with 8 starts, recording 66 tackles.

 On September 2, 2017, Jackson was placed on injured reserve.

 Death

-On February 4, 2018, Jackson was a passenger with 54-year-old Uber driver Jeffrey Monroe, when Jackson suddenly felt ill, and asked if the two could pull over.
-Just before 4:00 A.M., the men exited the vehicle along the westbound lanes of Interstate 70 in Indianapolis.
+On February 4, 2018, Jackson was a passenger of Uber driver Jeffrey Monroe, 54, when Jackson suddenly felt ill and asked if the two could pull over.
+Just before 4 a.m., the two men exited the vehicle along the westbound lanes of Interstate 70 in Indianapolis.
 While on the shoulder, Jackson and Monroe were struck by a Ford F-150 pickup truck, which veered into the emergency lane.
 Both Jackson and Monroe died at the scene.
 The driver, Manuel Orrego-Savala, 37, of Guatemala, was arrested after trying to flee the scene on foot, according to the Indiana State Police.
 Orrego-Savala was in the country illegally, having already been deported on two occasions, in 2007 and 2009.

 Authorities reported that Orrego-Savala was driving without a license and had a blood alcohol concentration of 0.239, nearly three times the legal limit of 0.08 to drive in Indiana.

 Initially identifying himself to police as Alex Cabrera-Gonsales, he had previously been convicted of drunk driving in California in 2005.

 On February 7, 2018, Manuel Orrego-Savala was charged by the Marion County prosecutor with four felony counts: two counts of causing death while operating a vehicle above the legal alcohol limit, and two counts of failing to remain at the scene of an accident.
 The previous day, he was charged in federal court with illegal re-entry of a previously deported person.

 On September 21, 2018, Manuel Orrego-Savala was sentenced to the maximum of 16 years in prison after pleading guilty on July 20, 2018 to two counts of operating a motor vehicle with a blood alcohol content of 0.15 or more, causing death.